OUCHUNYU/framewut/README.md

 Requests/sec:     98.46
 ```

 However, when we do something that's more like what we'd actually do in real life, the results, are, well more interesting.
-In the following tests, the endpoint we request makes a request of its own against a real, remote endpoint.
+In the following tests, the endpoint we hit makes a request of its own against a real, remote endpoint.

-Surprisingly (or perhaps not), *gevent* does not do well when using a synchronous *requests* library, whereas the vanilla synchronous server fairs a bit better:
+(There's a bit of a caveat I should mention regarding the below requests tests.
+In observing multiple runs, I've noticed that the results are a bit unpredictable.
+While I chose a remote endpoint -- a 404 on Google -- that I feel should be relatively stable/responsive, other factors like network come into play here.)

+Basically, it appears that sync and async fare about the same.

 ```
 # gevent
-Requests/sec:      5.38
+Requests/sec:     86.83

 # synchronous wsgi
-Requests/sec:    109.39
+Requests/sec:    105.78
 ```

-When you switch to an async *requests* library (we're using the FuturesSession library), things look better:
+When you change to an async *requests* library (we're using the FuturesSession library), things look better:

 ```
 # gevent